-We support companies from home and abroad that would like to invest in Rhineland-Palatinate.
-We provide them with information about taxation and legal aspects with regards to founding a company or a joint venture, and we provide them with contacts to companies and institutions.
+We support companies which would like to invest in Rheinland-Pfalz.
+We will provide you with information on the fiscal and legal aspects of setting up a company or entering into a joint venture, and we can also provide contacts to companies and institutions.
+Take advantage of our offer!